Aegis Orchestrator

 Part 2: Docker Integration Testing

-Prerequisites: Docker, Docker Compose, Rust toolchain.
+Prerequisites: Docker (or Podman), Docker Compose (or podman-compose), Rust toolchain.

 This section tests the complete Temporal workflow integration: YAML workflow → Rust registration → TypeScript worker → Temporal → gRPC → Rust execution service.